MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.SecretStore/Get-SecretStoreConfiguration.md

 CurrentUser       Password             900      Prompt
 ```

-This example runs the command from a command shell prompt and displays four SecretStore
-configuration properties:

-- Scope : 'CurrentUser'.
-- Authentication : A password is required to access the SecretStore.
-- PasswordTimeout : The session password timeout time is 15 minutes.
-- Interaction : The user will be prompted for a password if the command is run in an interactive
-  session.
+This example shows the current configuration for **SecretStore**.
+It is configured for the current
+user.
+It requires a password for initial access in a session and prompts the user for it in an
+interactive session.
+After fifteen minutes, the password is required again for access.

 ## PARAMETERS